Transforming for the future

 The Anglican Cathedral in Christchurch, an iconic heritage building located in the heart of Christchurch’s Cathedral Square, was severely damaged by earthquakes in 2010 and 2011.

 The Christ Church Cathedral Reinstatement Project Team is reinstating the Cathedral using a combination of repair, restoration, reconstruction/rebuild and seismic strengthening.

-For most people, the reinstated Cathedral will appear unchanged with its important heritage features retained.
+The 19th century Cathedral will be transformed for the next century.
+It will look similar, with its important heritage features retained.
 It will be safer, more functional, more flexible and more comfortable.
 It will be better equipped for future worship and civic events.